octocraft/sbpl/README.md

 ### Binaries

-Packages are downloaded (extracted if needed) and a symbolic link is placed in `vendor/bin/$sbpl_os/$sbpl_arch`.
+Packages are downloaded (extracted if needed).
+If `bin_dir` is defined a symbolic link is placed in `vendor/bin/$sbpl_os/$sbpl_arch`.
 Furthermore a symbolic link in `vendor/bin/current` is created.
 Add this folder to `PATH` to make dependencies available for your apps/script.

 ```BASH
 export PATH="$PWD/vendor/bin/current:$PATH"